 top of page

+Working collaboratively from their studio in Worcestershire, Sarah Loughlin and Marcus Wootton create a range of functional baskets and sculptural vessels.
 The name Hopewood pays tribute to the natural materials they use within their work, and celebrates the hopeful experience that making gives them.
 Weaving both locally-grown and Somerset willow, they enjoy bringing nature into new homes and hands, enriching living spaces and enlivening everyday tasks.

 Sarah